dmbarbour/awelon/AboutABC.md

         ...
         9 :: N(x) * e -> N(10x+9) * e

+Thus natural numbers are expressed as if by literal, albeit without any special reader state.

-Rationals must be represented as a computation that generates them.
-ABC provides only a few elementary mathematical operators: add, multiply, and additive or multiplicative inverses.
+Rationals and negative numbers must be represented as a computation that generates them.
+ABC provides only a few elementary, scalar mathematical operators: add, multiply, and additive or multiplicative inverses.

         + :: (N(a) * (N(b) * e)) -> (N(a+b) * e)
         * :: (N(a) * (N(b) * e)) -> (N(a*b) * e)